blog

 1. Above the Vermilion Border Without Clinical Indication

-Injecting filler above the vermilion border without a clear purpose, such as treating perioral lines, risks pushing product into the skin above the lip.
-This is a leading cause of lip filler gone above lip, where product migrates upward and creates a heavy, unnatural shelf.
+Injecting filler above the vermilion border without a clear purpose risks pushing product into the skin above the lip.
+This is a leading cause of lip filler gone above lip.
+It creates a heavy, unnatural shelf.

 2. Directly Into the Vermilion Border Without Control

-While defining the border can be part of the treatment, uncontrolled placement or overfilling in this area can blur the lip’s natural definition and cause product migration into surrounding tissue.
+While defining the border can be part of the treatment, uncontrolled placement or overfilling can blur the lip’s natural definition.
+It can also cause product migration into surrounding tissue.

 3. Deep Into the Cupid’s Bow Peak

-Overfilling or placing product too deep in the Cupid’s Bow can distort its natural curvature, making the lips look overdone or asymmetrical.
+Overfilling or placing product too deep in the Cupid’s Bow can distort its natural curvature.
+This makes the lips look overdone or asymmetrical.

 4. Within the Philtral Columns Without Caution

-While subtle enhancement of the philtral columns can be aesthetically pleasing, injecting too much filler in these narrow structures can result in stiffness, lumpiness, or unnatural protrusion.
+Subtle enhancement of the philtral columns can be aesthetically pleasing.
+However, injecting too much filler in these narrow structures can result in stiffness, lumpiness, or unnatural protrusion.

 5. Superficial Injections in the Wet-Dry Border